 How do I apply this decal?

 Vinyl decals are similar in most respects to those stickers we knew as kids.
-The same basic principle is there, one side is sticky and the other isn’t.
-However, most single color vinyl decals are what is called “die cut”.
+The same basic principle is there, one side is sticky and the other is not.
+However, most single-color vinyl decals are what is called “die cut”.
 Die-cut just means the image is cut out of a solid roll of vinyl, using a machine that has a small blade attached.
 The design is sent from the computer using design software and the vinyl cutter cuts it out.
 Then the excess or waste vinyl is removed leaving behind the cut design.

 Single Color Die Cut Decal Installation

-1. You’re going to want to test fit the placement of your new decal before continuing.
-After you’ve picked the spot you’re going to place it, clean it thoroughly of any grease, grime, dirt, salt, or wax.
+1. You are going to want to test fit the placement of your new decal before continuing.
+After you have picked the spot, you’re going to place it, clean it thoroughly of any grease, grime, dirt, salt, or wax.
 You can use some solvents but be sure to clean those off with regular soap and water afterward.

 3. Now you should be holding the decal that is stuck to the application tape.
-Carefully place the decal where you’ve just cleaned and prepped.
+Carefully place the decal where you have just cleaned and prepped.
 I find it easier to place one edge down first in the correct spot, then slowly work my way to the other edge using a squeegee or credit card.
-Once it’s completely down and in place, use your squeegee or credit card to again apply pressure to the entire decal.
+Once it is completely down and in place, use your squeegee or credit card to again apply pressure to the entire decal.
 This will work out any air bubbles that may be trapped between the decal the surface.
-(Don’t be overly concerned with smaller air bubbles that may be present.
+(Do not be overly concerned with smaller air bubbles that may be present.
 Exposure to the sun will help dissipate and shrink the vinyl into place.)

 4. Last step.
 Slowly peel back the application tape leaving the decal to stick on whatever surface you chose.
 I try to peel the tape back over itself, keeping it as close to the surface as possible.
 This really helps keep the vinyl from coming off with the tape.
-Once the tape is completely off just use your finger to push down all edges and corners to secure them.
-That’s it!
+Once the tape is completely off just using your finger to push down all edges and corners to secure them.
+That is it!